 Formal, published reports that have gone through an editorial process, that have been intended to reach a wide audience, and that are publicized and available to any interested party (whether free or not) usually will not be considered for journal publication.
 A paper that is based on such a report might be considered for publication if it were sufficiently different in emphasis or intent.
 In such instances, the author should explain at the time of submission (or before) how the paper differs from the previously released report and why its publication would represent a distinct and important contribution beyond that version.

 Media Publicity.
 If results reported in a working paper have become widely known as a result of media exposure (or even if the potential for widespread exposure remains during review), and that working paper is readily available to interested readers (e.g., through a website), an editorial judgment will be made whether journal publication would be appropriate.
 Authors can help protect their work from unwanted media exposure by making clear on working drafts, copies presented at conferences, and other versions that it is a draft that has not yet undergone peer review for publication and that findings and conclusions are subject to change.
 Authors should also request that any "stories" derived from interviews with the media be embargoed until the article has been published or released by the publisher (see, for example, P.B.
 Fontanarosa and C.D.
-DeAngelis, 2002, "The Importance of the Journal Embargo," JAMA 288:748–50).
-Any accepted manuscript released to the media must contain the statement: “This is a preprint of an Article accepted for publication in The Milbank Quarterly © (year) The Milbank Memorial Fund.”
-Authors should check with the editor before speaking with or distributing papers to members of the media.
+DeAngelis, "The Importance of the Journal Embargo," 2002;288(6):748-750. doi:10.1001/jama.288.6.748).
+Any accepted manuscript released to the media must contain the statement: "This is a preprint of an Article accepted for publication in The Milbank Quarterly © (year) The Milbank Memorial Fund."
+Authors should check with the editor-in-chief before speaking with or distributing papers to members of the media.

 Importance of Disclosure.
-Prior to, or at the time of, submission of a paper that has been disseminated in any of the ways discussed above, authors must bring this to the attention of the editor so a determination can be made whether the paper has been disseminated too widely for publication in The Milbank Quarterly.
+Prior to, or at the time of, submission of a paper that has been disseminated in any of the ways discussed above, authors must bring this to the attention of the editor-in-chief so a determination can be made whether the paper has been disseminated too widely for publication in The Milbank Quarterly.
 In so doing, authors should describe in what form and how the work was previously disseminated and how the submitted manuscript differs from previously disseminated versions.
-The editor might be receptive to a modified version of a paper that has been widely disseminated if the submitted version has a different focus (e.g., more emphasis on methods, more sophisticated analytic approach, or a discussion of developments that have transpired since the initial dissemination).
-The key point is to let the editor know about any dissemination that will have, or is likely to have, occurred before the article goes through the Quarterly's peer-review and editorial processes.
+The editor-in-chief might be receptive to a modified version of a paper that has been widely disseminated if the submitted version has a different focus (e.g., more emphasis on methods, more sophisticated analytic approach, or a discussion of developments that have transpired since the initial dissemination).
+The key point is to let the editor-in-chief know about any dissemination that will have, or is likely to have, occurred before the article goes through the Quarterly's peer-review and editorial processes.
 Authors should also include copies of other related papers that might be seen as covering the same material.

 Failure to disclose prior dissemination could preclude publication in The Milbank Quarterly or, if already published, could result in a notice in the journal about the failure and may result in a retraction of the article.

 Authors who register their article on Author Services will have free online access to their published article on Wiley Online Library (John Wiley & Sons publishes The Milbank Quarterly on behalf of the Milbank Memorial Fund).
 Copyright in the article rests with the Milbank Memorial Fund.
-The Milbank Memorial Fund grants back to both the corresponding author and all co-authors the right to arrange for free online access to their article to up to ten colleagues each for noncommercial use; to use all or part of the article and abstract, without revision or modification, in personal compilations or other publications of their own works; and to make copies of all or part of such materials for their use for lecture or classroom purposes (excluding the preparation of course pack material for onward sale by libraries and institutions), provided that the first page of such use or copy prominently displays the bibliographic data and the following copyright notice: "© (year) The Milbank Memorial Fund."
+The Milbank Memorial Fund grants back to both the corresponding author and all coauthors the right to arrange for free online access to their article to up to ten colleagues each for noncommercial use; to use all or part of the article and abstract, without revision or modification, in personal compilations or other publications of their own works; and to make copies of all or part of such materials for their use for lecture or classroom purposes (excluding the preparation of course pack material for onward sale by libraries and institutions), provided that the first page of such use or copy prominently displays the bibliographic data and the following copyright notice: "© (year) The Milbank Memorial Fund."

-Following publication of their article, authors may continue to post the accepted version of their manuscript on the Internet with the following amended notice: “This is a preprint of an electronic version of an Article published in The Milbank Quarterly” along with complete citation information including identifying the Milbank Memorial Fund as the copyright holder.
+Following publication of their article, authors may continue to post the accepted version of their manuscript on the Internet with the following amended notice: "This is a preprint of an electronic version of an Article published in The Milbank Quarterly" along with complete citation information including identifying the Milbank Memorial Fund as the copyright holder.
 Authors are encouraged to include a link to the published article on Wiley Online Library.
 Posting of the published version of the article on the Internet can only be done with written permission from John Wiley & Sons.
-For information on obtaining permission please click here.
+For information on obtaining permission, please click here.